coffee2code/get-custom-field-values/readme.txt

 For the classic editor, when on the write or edit admin pages for a page or post, find the "Screen Options" link near the upper right-hand corner of the page.
 Clicking it slides down a panel of options.
 In the "Show on screen" section, uncheck the checkbox labeled "Get Custom Field Values - Shortcode".
 This must be done separately for posts and for pages if you want the shortcode builder disabled for both sections.

+Programmatically, see the developer documentation for the `get_custom_field_values/show_metabox` filter for how to completely (or selectively) disable the shortcode builder.

 = I don't see the shortcode builder; where is it? =

 If you use the block editor (aka Gutenberg, which is the default editing experience as of WordPress 5.0), then the shortcode builder is not available yet.